-The Lotus Womb Performance Pod is a creative portal and healing oasis tucked away from the fast vibrations of the belly of the beast, replete with its own activated space where we can breathe so deeply that the lines we live inside begin to dissolve.
+The Lotus Womb is a creative portal and healing oasis tucked away from the fast vibrations of the city--replete with her own activated space, where we can breathe so deeply that the lines we live inside begin to dissolve.

 Introducing the artists...

 Hannah Atallah loves creating visual art, especially in community.
 Community-taught, self-taught and you-tube-taught, Hannah’s work draws on her/their intuition, Palestinian, Lebanese and Irish cultural heritage and the daily inspiration of the DMV.

 Sanam Emami is multi disciplinary artist with a focus on all variables that create space and nurture our receptivity of healing potential of art.
 She is the head creatrix of The Omi Collective, where she encourages ALL art lovers and artists from as far as the mind’s eye can reach.
 She aspires to strengthen the bond between all by communing artfully and welcoming as much cray cray an artist or art lover can bring.